bryanlin16899/blogmd/如何使用GKE 搭配 Cloud Nat.md

 [[technical]]

-This article will explain how GCP cloud nat works.I will use GKE as service that behind the cloud nat wooowwooww
+This article will explain how GCP cloud nat works.I will use GKE as service that behind the cloud nat gggggggg
 ## Create VPC (virtual private network)
 create a new VPC, your service and cloud nat will be in this VPC, If you want to set your region in specific area, you can select when you create subnet